Aleppo railway station: French Mandate and independence era

+Civil war

 Until 2011, the Aleppo railway station was connected with Damascus, Latakia, Hama, Homs, Qamishly and Deir ez-Zor with daily trips.
 In 2012, the rail traffic was stopped because of the Syrian civil war.
 On 25 January 2017, train services resumed in Aleppo for the first time in four years, once again making the station operational.
-Reconstruction of the Damascus-Aleppo railway line was started in 2020, after its completion and securing rail transport will be resumed.
+Reconstruction of the Damascus-Aleppo railway line was started in 2020, after its completion and securing rail transport were planned to be resumed.

 The station was taken by the Free Syrian Army during the Second Battle for Aleppo in the course of the 2024 Syrian opposition offensives that led to the Fall of the Assad regime.

+Post-war

+Train services to Hama and Damascus were resumed in August 2025.